 The present limit on Directors' fees is an aggregate of £250,000 per annum.
 This limit may be amended by changing the Company's Articles of Association, or by the passing of an ordinary resolution at a general meeting.
-No such resolution has been proposed.
+Taking into consideration the recommendation of the independent external review, an ordinary resolution will be put to shareholders at the forthcoming Annual General Meeting to increase this limit to £300,000.